Jip-Hop/sedunlocksrv-pba/README.md

 ## Quick Start
 1. Build host prep (Debian/Ubuntu): install dependencies, then run `sudo ./build.sh`.
 2. Optional build config: copy `build.conf.example` to `build.conf` and set values for:
-   - Network mode, TLS cert/key, expert password, password complexity settings
+   - Network mode, TLS cert/key, `TLS_SERVER_NAME`, optional `TLS_CA_CERT_PATH`, expert password, password complexity settings
    - Or pass as CLI flags instead
 3. Build image: `sudo ./build.sh --ssh` (with SSH UI) or `sudo ./build.sh` (web + console only)
    - If expert password not in build.conf/CLI, you will be prompted to enter it
+   - If you provide `--tls-cert` and `--tls-key`, also set `--tls-server-name=<cert-name>` so the SSH UI can verify the custom certificate cleanly over loopback
+   - If that custom certificate chains to an internal/private CA not trusted by Tiny Core, also set `--tls-ca-cert=/path/to/ca-bundle.pem`
    - Example with custom settings: `sudo ./build.sh --expert-password='PASS' --password-complexity=off`
 4. Flash and load PBA with `sedutil-cli --loadpbaimage ...`, see original fork for great details
 5. Boot target machine into PBA and unlock drives from: